gonzalob24/Learning_Central/Python_Programming/README.md

         - Graphs, trees, permutations, combinations

     - List out different test cases
+    - Think about the stack and the order in which items are removed from the stack

     - Find base case: There can be more than one base case
     - Find recursive case